Zingsla/Study-Buddy/README.md

 * User can login to the app
 * User can view their class schedule
 * User can add classes to their schedule
-* User can remove classes from their schedule
+* User can add blockout times to their schedule
 * User can view details view of a class including other students in the class
 * User can view a list of students that share at least one class
 * User can view a list of their current study buddies